Least Restrictive Hyperplane Control Barrier Functions: Proposed Approach

-As noted above, we are using the freedom in choosing $\theta$ to reduce the conservativeness of H-CBFs.
-To get an additional feeling for which extent this is possible, we present the following result. \begin{lemma} Given an obstacle $\mathcal{O}_i\subset \mathbb{R}^n$, and a robot trajectory $P=\{p_1, p_2, \ldots \} \subset \mathbb{R}^n$ ending at stand still.
-If the convex hull of the obstacle and the convex hull of the trajectory positions do not intersect, i.e., $\text{conv}(\mathcal{O}_i) \cap \text{conv}(\mathcal{P})= \emptyset$, then there exists a choice $\theta$ and $\alpha$ such that the H-CBF $h(\mathbf{x},\theta)$ would have guaranteed the safety of $P$. \end{lemma} \begin{proof} By Theorem \ref{th_sep_hyperplane}, there exists a hyperplane separating the obstacle from the trajectory.
-Since the trajectory ends at a standstill and never intersects the hyperplane, the agent's velocity is always safe from a hyperplane collision point of view.
-By choosing $\alpha$ large enough, the trajectory will satisfy the CBF condition (\ref{eq_CBF_constr}). \end{proof}
+\begin{lemma} \textit{(Sufficient conditions for existence of a single H-CBF that does not interfere with a given safe trajectory)} Given an obstacle $O \subset \mathbb{R}^n$, and an agent with a trajectory $P = \{p_1, p_2, \ldots \} \subset \mathbb{R}^n$ ending at stand still.
+If the convex hull of the obstacle and the convex hull of the trajectory positions do not intersect, i.e., $\text{conv}(O) \cap \text{conv}(P) = \emptyset$, then there exists a choice $\theta$ and $\alpha$ such that the H-CBF $h(\mathbf{x},\theta)$ would have guaranteed the safety of $P$. \end{lemma} \begin{proof} By Theorem \ref{th_sep_hyperplane}, there exists a hyperplane separating the obstacle from the trajectory.
+By choosing $\theta$ in Lemma~\ref{lemma:normal} such that the normal $\hat{\mathbf{n}}(\theta)$ is equal to the normal of this hyperplane, the H-CBF will also be a separating hyperplane.
+Since the trajectory ends at a standstill and never intersects the hyperplane, the agent's velocity is always safe from a hyperplane collision point of view, i.e., $h(x)\geq 0$.
+Now we need to show that (\ref{eq_CBF_constr}) is satisfied for the trajectory.
+Since the trajectory never intersects the hyperplane, we know that if $h(x)=0$ then the corresponding $u$ must have been such that $\dot h(x,u)=0$, which satisfies (\ref{eq_CBF_constr}).
+If $h(x)>0$, we can first pick an arbitrary class $\mathcal{K}_\infty$ $\alpha(x)$ function and then choose $\alpha_M(x)=M\alpha(x)$, with $M\in \mathbb{R}$ large enough to satisfy (\ref{eq_CBF_constr}) for $\alpha_M$.

-Finally, we note that the H-CBFs for double integrators in Section \ref{subsec: double_integrator_CBF} provide guarantees for both static ($\mathbf{v}_j=0$) and moving ($\mathbf{v}_j \neq 0$) obstacles.
-Thus, both cases can be handled, see Figure \ref{fig: Exp C} below.